 How did you get involved at NNE?

 I arrived at NNE almost ten years ago.
-I began as a consultant performing scheduling for five or six years.
-I ended up as a project manager for smaller projects for about two years.
+I began as a consultant performing scheduling for five or six years and ended up as a project manager for smaller projects for about two years.
 Then I was offered a line management position for a small project planning department.
 Since I began, it has grown from three to ten employees – mostly consultants like I once was.
 Now I am the manager of the project management disciplines project time management and engineering management and I am considered an expert in project planning within the company.

-Right now, I am working in a small group with a very large customer, performing high level planning for them.
-We are looking at capacity in our company, our competitors and the customer.
-We are looking at their core business and helping them plan extremely high level investments over the coming years.
-It is a very special and large-scale project, which makes for highly interesting work.
+Right now, I am working in a small group with a very large customer, performing high-level planning for them.
+We are looking at capacity in our company, our competitors, and the customer.
+We are also looking at their core business and helping them plan extremely high-level investments over the coming years.
+It's a special and large-scale project, which makes for highly interesting work.

 What should you expect as a project planner?

-With project planning of all levels, you work from basic design to project handover.
-You have to be very flexible and at the same time very structured and able to analyze large amounts of data.
-It is absolutely necessary to possess good interpersonal skills as you will be talking to customers.
-You will be moving at a high level in the organization but also you need input from your fellow engineers, so you must be able to communicate on both levels.
+With project planning at all levels, you work from basic design to project handover.
+You have to be very flexible while being structured and have the ability to analyze large amounts of data.
+It is absolutely necessary to possess good interpersonal skills as you will be talking to customers and will be moving at a high-level in the organization, but also you need input from your fellow engineers.
+So you must be able to communicate on all levels.

-The majority of schedulers have the structural and data analysis skills but can improve upon their communication skills.
+The majority of schedulers have structural and data analysis skills but could improve their communication skills.
 There is a balance between working with a customer and a fellow engineer.
-The job itself is very technical and focused, but you cannot get the technical information without communicating with the people and decision makers.
+The job itself is very technical and focused, but you cannot get the technical information without communicating with people and decision-makers.
 This balance of both is rare but extremely valuable.